 Algebra I and II.
 Algebra is taught be a series of lessons, each lesson consisting of several worksheets.

 All the topics generally covered Algebra I and II in US schools are covered, but as always, our objective

 is to cover these more thoroughly.
-The algebra lessons begin with order of operations, and include
+The algebra lessons begin with the order of operations and include

 lessons on exponents and radicals, solving for x, absolute values, systems of equations,